CultivateHQ/cultivateHQ.com/source/posts/2016-08-17-using-ecto-2-without-phoenix-but-with-tests.md

 ---

-[Outline]
+[Outline - roughly what I'm going to say ]

 * I'd bet that most people use Ecto within a Phoenix _application_.
-* Phoenix helps you with the Ecto setup through (Phoenix Ecto)[https://github.com/phoenixframework/phoenix_ecto]
+* Phoenix helps you with the Ecto setup through [Phoenix Ecto](https://github.com/phoenixframework/phoenix_ecto); standalone, you're on your own.
 * Standalone - there's a few things you need to do yourself
-* Most of the information is in (this Hex Docs)[https://hexdocs.pm/ecto/Ecto.html] document, but thought it would be worthwhile to work through an example adding setup for ExUnit tests
+* Most of the information is in [this Hex Docs](https://hexdocs.pm/ecto/Ecto.html) document, but thought it would be worthwhile to work through an example adding setup for ExUnit tests

 [Why standalone]